Onepingonly/Onepingonly.github.io/_posts/2018-12-10-The-Loss-of-Force-Z-(on-this-day-in-history).md

 *The Rising Sun: The Decline and Fall of the Japanese Empire, 1936-45* by John Toland

 [Sinking of *Prince of Wales* and *Repulse*](https://en.wikipedia.org/wiki/Sinking_of_Prince_of_Wales_and_Repulse)

+Unless otherwise stated, no images on this site are my own.

+&copy; feargodanddreadnought.com.
+All rights reserved.